You are currently viewing Portrait Photo Shoot Overview

 Another thing we’ll cover at your consultation is how you’ll want your final photos presented.
 By reverse engineering how you intend to display your images, it becomes much easier to capture the photos you want.

 As an obvious example, a Torchon fine art print you hang on your wall should probably be captured differently than a headshot you plan to use online.
-Knowing this detail ahead of time can literally make or break your photo shoot.
+Knowing this detail ahead of time can literally make or break your photoshoot.
 It can also make the portrait process more efficient and reward you with much better photos.

 Previous slide